monarch-initiative/mondo/docs/developer-guide/imports.md

 If you need to remake the import "foo":

-1. Navigate to mondo/src/ontology on your loccal machine
+1. Navigate to mondo/src/ontology on your local machine
 2. `./run.sh make imports/foo_import.obo`

 - Note- you will need to replace 'foo' with the file name you are trying to import, such as: